Want to update your chapter's leadership or contact information? Please let us know by updating your information here.

-Chapters should consider this report as the prime opportunity to showcase the activities of their chapter.
-Taking time to reflect on the year’s events and prepare a report is important for the health, success and growth of the chapter.
+Get recognized for your good work!
+Chapters should consider this report as the prime opportunity to showcase the activities of their chapter. taking time to reflect on the year’s events and prepare a report is important for the health, success and growth of the chapter.
 By looking back on your year, you will remember things to celebrate and keep for next year, and also see areas for improvement.
-In addition, your report and chapter information update is very important for the records of the SPS national office in the development of the annual SPS Information Handbook and new programs.
-So please take the time to tell us all about SPS (and Sigma Pi Sigma) at your school.
+In addition, your report and chapter information update is very important for the records of the SPS national office in the development of the annual SPS information handbook and new programs.
+Please take the time to tell us all about SPS (and sigma pi sigma) at your school.
 Your chapter activities may be featured in one of the SPS publications, or here on the SPS website.

 - Only those chapters that submit annual reports are eligible to nominate their advisor for the Outstanding Chapter Advisor Award.